 The Adventures of Chuck & Friends - Trucks that talk and play.
 A two-year-old boy's dream come true.
 Also this show has the catchiest and not completely awful theme tune.

-Puffin Rock - Beautiful cartoon, atmospheric music, characters with Irish accents and lessons about marine life.
+Puffin Rock - Beautiful cartoon, atmospheric music and songs, characters with the most Irish accents and lessons about marine life.
 What's not to love?!

 The iPad games my son loves (and we don't hate)